 This functionality is not available in Microsoft Powerpoint.

-Create a style with the name 'NOTRANSLATE' and select the style type Paragraph.
+Create a style with the name 'NOTRANSLATE' and select the style type Paragraph or Character.
 Other options should be set to match your regular text.

 To apply the style, highlight the text you want to exclude and select NOTRANSLATE from the style ribbon.